2012 North Indian Ocean cyclone season: Cyclonic Storm Nilam

 An area of convection crossed the Isthmus of Kra on 23 October and entered the Bay of Bengal from the Pacific Ocean.
 It slowly organized itself and the Joint Typhoon Warning Center (JTWC) issued a TCFA at 03:30 UTC of 28 October.
 The India Meteorological Department (IMD) later upgraded the low-pressure area to a Depression on the same day, when the storm was located about 550 km east-northeast of Trincomalee, Sri Lanka.
 Early on 29 October, BOB 02 was upgraded to a Deep Depression and was put under constant surveillance by the IMD.
 Later that day, the JTWC initiated advisories on the system, designating it with 02B.
 The next day, BOB 02 further intensified into a cyclonic storm and was named Nilam by the IMD.
-The name Nilam was suggested by Pakistan, it is the Urdu word for Sapphire.
+(Note: The name Nilam (Urdu: نیلم, [niːləm]) was contributed by Pakistan and means "sapphire" in Urdu.)
 The storm made landfall at peak intensity near Mahabalipuram on 31 October, and started weakening.
 Reporting that the storm reached a peak intensity of 55 kn (1-min sustained winds), the JTWC issued their last advisory on the system.
 In the early hours of November 1, Nilam weakened into a Deep Depression.
 As it moved further inland into the Rayalaseema region of Andhra Pradesh, Nilam further weakened into a Depression.
 Nilam dissipated on November 2, over north interior Karnataka.

 The storm brought torrential rains to Sri Lanka.
 The Puttalam – Mannar road was submerged under about a meter of water near Eluwankulama due to the overflowing of the Kala Oya river.
 According to the police, a 27-year-old woman was killed when a sand rock fell on her house during heavy rains at Habaraduwa in Galle District.
 Rail services were temporarily suspended when electricity lines fell on the railway track.
 In Chennai, all schools and colleges were closed as 282 schools and 52 community hallwereve been converted into cyclone shelters.
 Danger signal 7 was hosted in Chennai, Ennore, Cuddalore and Nagapattinam ports of Tamil Nadu and in Puducherry, and danger signal 3 in Krishnapatnam, Vadarevu, Machilipatnam and Nizampatnam ports of Andhra Pradesh.